Current Selections

 Leaving your beloved companion home while you’re at work or travelling is hard enough; finding a trustworthy pet sitter shouldn’t be.
 Faced with hectic schedules and long commutes—or even a pet who’s dealing with separation anxiety—more people are hiring professional sitters to ensure their animals’...

-What is the Humane Society of the United States’ Animal Rescue Team?
+Contents What is the Humane Society of the United States’ Animal Rescue Team?
 How/when does the team get called in to help?
 What sort of situations are you typically called in for?
+How do you use your mobile veterinary unit?
 If you hear about a situation where animals need help, can you just go?
-Can I call you if I know of animals who need help?
-How...
+Can...

 Rabbits can make great pets, but they require a gentle touch, good knowledge of proper care and plenty of attention.
 Here’s what to consider before adopting a rabbit.
 Are you in it for the long haul?
 Healthy rabbits can live for more than 10 years, so a rabbit may be with your family for as long as...